ndjson/ndjson-spec/specification_draft2.md

 #### 3.2.1 Trivial Implementation

-A simple implementation is to accumulate received lines.
-Every time a line ending is encountered, an attempt MUST be made to parse the accumulated lines into a JSON object.
+A simple implementation is to accumulate received data.
+Every time a line ending is encountered, an attempt MUST be made to parse the accumulated data (up to the last line ending) into lines.
+Data beyond the last line ending must be retained.

-If the parsing of the accumulated lines is successful, the accumulated lines MUST be discarded and the parsed object given to the application code.
+If the data source closes, whithout a terminating line ending, an error MUST be generated for the application to consume.

+Each line, between (and including) the first '{' and the last '}' MUST be parsed as a JSON object, and given to the application.
+Unparseable lines MAY be silently ignored, or MAY generate errors for the application to handle.

+Note: Ignoring data outside of the outermost curly brackets gives Telnet-client compatibility for very little extra processing.
+(The telnet protocol includes additional control sequences in with data, that can confuse JSON parsers.
+The use of telnet to test NDJSON-based protocols is highly useful for Windows users without `nc`.)

 ### 3.3 MIME Type and File Extensions